Last updated: May 2026 — Grab fares and xe om price ranges verified

 Is GrabBike safe in Hanoi?

-Yes.
-GrabBike is one of the safest transport options in Hanoi for foreigners because the fare is set before you move, the driver is registered and rated, and your route is tracked in real time.
-The main risk — fake drivers — is eliminated by checking the plate before you get on.
+Yes — GrabBike is one of the safest transport options in Hanoi for foreigners.
+Fare is set before you move, driver is registered and rated, route is tracked.
+The one real risk (fake drivers) is eliminated by checking the plate before you board.

-The vast majority are not dangerous — they’re just looking to make a living, and foreigners are a higher-paying market.
-The overcharging is opportunistic, not threatening.
-Genuinely unsafe xe om situations (reckless driving, theft) are rare in Hanoi compared to other parts of Southeast Asia.
+The vast majority are not dangerous — they’re looking to make a living, and foreigners are a higher-paying market.
+Overcharging is opportunistic, not threatening.
+Genuinely unsafe xe om situations are rare in Hanoi compared to other parts of Southeast Asia.

 Should I haggle with xe om drivers?